brandones/shiny-keycloak/README.md

 I'm just going to document the fully secured setup -- the insecure setup is a subset of the work.

-So far, I've only gotten KeyCloak to work with dockerized MySQL.
-Getting it to work with a preexisting MySQL database (such as the one used by OpenMRS) is a TODO.
+So far, I've only gotten KeyCloak to work with dockerized MariaDB.
+Getting it to work with un-dockerized MySQL is a to-do.

 ## The Stack